-- protect, manage and enhance the network of habitats, species and sites of international, national and local importance (statutory and non-statutory), including sites that meet the criteria for selection as a Local Site, - minimise impacts on biodiversity; and - seek to deliver a net gain in biodiversity and geodiversity where possible.
+- protect, manage and enhance the network of habitats, species and sites of international, national and local importance (statutory and non-statutory), including sites that meet the criteria for selection as a Local Site; - minimise impacts on biodiversity and geodiversity; and - seek to deliver a net gain in biodiversity and geodiversity.

-Development proposals that will have an adverse impact on a European Site or cause significant harm to a Site of Special Scientific Interest, located within or outside Central Lincolnshire, will not be permitted, in accordance with paragraph 118 of the National Planning Policy Framework.
+Development proposals that will have an adverse impact on a European Site or cause significant harm to a Site of Special Scientific Interest, located within or outside Central Lincolnshire, will not be permitted, in accordance with the NPPF.